elementary/appcenter-web/_apps/com.github.philip-scott.spice-up.md

   - /com.github.philip-scott.spice-up.desktop/
 ---

-<p>Everything you need to create simple and beautiful presentations with text, images, and shapes.
-Add some spice to your presentations with a wide variety of background patterns and beautiful color palette.</p>
+<p>Create presentations that stand out!
+Spice-Up has everything you need to create simple and beautiful presentations.
+Get your ideas across with beautiful designed templates, or start from scratch with a blank canvas.
+Either way, you will add some spice to your presentations with a wide variety of background patterns and a beautiful color palette.</p>
-<p>Features Include:</p>
+<p>Easy-to-design slides and powerful features:</p>
 <ul>
-  <li>Exporting to PDF!</li>
+  <li>Export to PDF!</li>
-  <li>Presentation Browser: Scroll through the presentations you have made and jump right into them with one click!.</li>
+  <li>Presentation Browser: Scroll through the presentations you have made and jump right into them with one click!</li>
   <li>Controller Support: If you have a USB or Bluetooth controller, plug it in and control your slides!</li>
-  <li>Templates, so you can whip up a presentation in a blink of an eye.</li>
+  <li>Share your Spice-Up files and open them from a web browser if the app is not installed, no extra software needed!</li>
-  <li>You can edit images in your favorite editor, and it will automatically update when saved</li>
+  <li>Open and edit images in your favorite editor, and it will automatically update when saved.</li>
-  <li>Open Spice-Up files from a web browser by drag and drop if the app is not installed!</li>
+  <li>Templates, a touch of creativity is all you need to make presentations in a blink of an eye.</li>
+  <li>Bring your presentation to life with slide show transitions.</li>
+  <li>Present like a pro with slide-by-slide notes only viewable by you!</li>
 </ul>